 The Broad type of home insurance is more common than basic.
 But just like HO-1, this type of home insurance only covers perils named in the policy.

-Aside from covering the home’s structure, HO-2 usually covers personal belongings, and some policies provide coverage for personal liability.
+Aside from covering the home’s structure, HO-2 usually covers personal belongings (including off-premise coverage), and some policies provide coverage for personal liability.
 The broad type of homeowners insurance covers all of the perils named in HO-1.

 In addition, HO-2 also covers accidental discharge or overflow of water or steam, falling objects, freezing of household systems like AC or heating, sudden and accidental damage from an artificially generated electrical current, sudden and accidental tearing apart, cracking, burning, or bulging of pipes and other household systems, as well as weight of ice, snow, or sleet.